AYNesterov/Data-Management-2018/rtf_to_txt.md

-Bundle RFT to TXT converting using Mac Terminal
+Bundle RTF to TXT converting using Mac Terminal
 =====

 To convert all the RTF files in a directory to TXT use this command: